bongo227/Atomical/doc/doc_gen.md

 ## Analysis

 In this investigation the aim is to design a programming language and implement a compiler to create executable programs.
-Due to the time constraints it would be infeasible to implement all asspects of a modern programming language, standard library and language tooling.
-Instead the focus will be on implementing a sizeable subset such that simple algorithums like the greatest bubble and insertion sort can be created.
+Due to the time constraints it would be infeasible to implement all aspects of a modern programming language, standard library and language tooling.
+Instead the focus will be on implementing a sizeable subset such that simple algorithums like the greatest common devisor, bubble sort and insertion sort can be created.

 ### Background
-The C programming language was developed by Dennis Ritchie between 1969 and 1973.
-C came at a time were language design was in its infacy.
-Through its many inovations including its type system, lexical scoping and syntax it inspired many of the popular langauges we see today.
-Even after decades of language theory and thousands of languages and innovation C is still has a firm place in kernals, embedable systems and high performant software applications and librarys.
+The first recognizable modern computers were created in the 1940's.
+Their limited hardware meant programmers would write hand tuned assembly which had none of the abstraction of modern languages meaning programs were slow to develop and error-prone.
+Autocode, developed in the 1950's, was the first higher-level compiled language.
+The invention of a compiler meant programmers could write less code and rely on the compiler to make optermizations that had previously required a large amount of knowledge to implement.

+Fortran was invented in 1954 at IBM, it was the first higher level functional language.
+To this day fortran can be seen in high performace code bases espesically in the acedemic areas of computer science like machine learning.
+List is another language developed towards the enfo of the 1950's that is still in use today.
+Lisp brougt lexical scoping which allowed a block to hide its varibles and procedures from code outside that block.

+The 1960's - 70's saw the invention of much of the syntax and paradigms used today.
+Simula was the first langauge to support object oriented programing were code is seperated into many objects which have methods and attributes much like real objects.
+ML brought the first staically typed functional programming languse with its polymorphic type system.
+C was developed at Bell labs and quickly became one of the most important languages ever, powering many low level systems to this day.

+The 80's broght alot of refinement such as the idea of organizing code into modules which helped make large code bases more maintainable and generic programming which meant programmers could write functions that worked for many diffrent types rather than many functions for each possible type.
+Computer instrubtion sets got smaller and more efficent which lead way to many improvements in the speed of programs which meant more advance systems could be designed.

+The explosive growth of the internet in the 90's caused widespread devleopment and use of scripting languages, espsicaly javascript which powers almost all of the interactive portions of websites to this day.
+Other developments included the integrated development enviroment which packaged all the languages tool into a text editor which made programming easier and faster.
+Garbage collection meant that memory no longer needed to be managed by the programmer, instead the runtime would detect when data was not being used and recycle for when the programmer needed new memory.

+Since then concurrent constructs such as callbacks and langauge level scedulers for light weight threads meant that programs could more easily take advantage of a modern processor with many cores.
+The idea of open source where programmers would post the code online so anyone could use and improve the software.
+OpenCL and CUDA allowed programmers to write massively parralel software for the GPU.

 ### Research
 In terms of the languages design I looked at several languages with similar goals as mine and read through their specifications including: [Rust<sup>[1]</sup>](#1), [Go<sup>[2]</sup>](#2), [D<sup>[3]</sup>](#3) and [F#<sup>[4]</sup>](#4).
 I looked at their syntax and the design disicions behind them in order the judge what code should look like.